WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/index.md

 We assume the reader of this guide is familiar with:
 * The functionality of the Enterprise system.
 * The functionality of Smart Connection within InDesign and InCopy.
-* JavaScrippt language.
+* JavaScript language.
 For more information, see: [https://javascript.info](https://javascript.info).

 ## Support
 To discuss any Smart Connection scripting related issues, visit WoodWing's [Community web site](https://helpcenter.woodwing.com/hc/en-us/community/topics) (log-in required).